10 Eco-Friendly Destinations You Shouldn't Miss

 Where else could you head out to ride the waves in the morning, enjoy lunch above a stunning harbor and later peruse some of best boutiques and cafes on the planet during the afternoon?

 Sydney is breathtaking and a must visit eco-friendly vacation spot.

 5. Zanzibar, Tanzania

 Zanzibar is at the leading edge of not only island and coral reef sustainability, but Africa’s sustainability as well.
-Since a paper discussing the issues of coral reef destruction, due to overexpansion and tourism, primarily in Zanzibar, was published in 1998, Tanzania has taken a dramatic step toward reef conservation and sustainability.
+Since 1998, Tanzania has taken dramatic steps toward reef conservation and sustainability after research surfaced about their coral reef destruction caused by overexpansion and tourism.
 In particular Chumbe Island Sanctuary has led the charge in trying to save the salvageable coral, although a lot of it is unfortunately beyond repair.
 Aside from the country’s green efforts, Zanzibar is also a breathtaking island getaway for any ocean enthusiast.